ksaweryn/rmm-services-serverapp/README.md

 * _bill_
 It calculates the bill of the devices and services
 It is a GET http method

+### Working examples

+In the extras folder there is the file _RMM-Services-soapui-project.xml_ which is a working example of the use of REST services to be run in SOAPUI software.
+SOAPUI can be downloaded from [here](https://www.soapui.org/downloads/latest-release.html)
+It works for Windows, Linux and Mac OS.

 ## References
 The project was based on the next web pages as a reference of implementation